 Dr Elaine Richards

 Elaine joined our NGHS Board of Governors in the Autumn of 2016.
-She has seen two girls progress through both the Junior and Senior Schools and so has first hand experience of being an NGHS parent!
-Elaine attended local schools in Eastwood before graduating from the University of Sheffield in 1988 and has worked in general practice at Arnold Dental since 1990.
-Delighted to be invited onto the school’s Governing Body, Elaine would like to contribute and support the school “as seen through the eyes of a parent.”
+She has seen two girls progress through both the Junior and Senior Schools and so has first hand experience of being an NGHS parent.
+Elaine attended local schools in Eastwood before graduating from the University of Sheffield in 1988 and has worked in general practice at Arnold Dental Practice since 1990.
+Delighted to be invited onto the school’s Governing Body, Elaine is focused on ensuring the school “as seen through the eyes of a parent.” and is a committed supporter of our wide range of provisions for all girls.

 Alumna of NGHS, Emma brings her passion and expertise to our Board of Governors and is currently Associate Professor in Public Health in the Faculty of Medicine and Health Sciences at the University of Nottingham.
 She believes in harnessing young people’s talent through excellent education, and is passionate about Nottingham and its neighbouring community.
 A recent addition to the team, we are delighted to have Emma join us.